Astronomy vs. Astrology is Like Asking Science vs. Faith – Which is Which?

 Astronomy is a hard science.
 The dictionary defines it as a branch of science that deals with celestial objects, outer space, and the vast physical universe.
 Astronomers use observable facts and the scientific method to discover truths about the cosmos.

 Astrology is a belief system.
 It’s the idea that star alignments have mystical properties that often guide human behavior.
-Astrologists use the cosmos to predict events, actions, and possibilities based on the belief system, but it’s not rooted in scientific fact.
+Astrologists use the cosmos to predict events, actions, and possibilities based on a belief system, but it’s not rooted in scientific fact.

 Astronomy